|

-2) Basildon Street Map - Part Two Basildon/Lee Chapel/Vange
+Street Map - Part Two Basildon/Lee Chapel/Vange 3) Basildon

-3) Basildon Street Map - Part Three Nevendon/Pitsea
+Street Map - Part Three Nevendon/Pitsea Please note: These

-The Street plan of Basildon New Town Circa 1949 is shown in three separate sections.
+known example that exists of Basildon.
+The street plan of Basildon New Town Circa 1950 is shown in three separate sections.

 not yet begun, the area between the railway line and Hotwater Lane can be used as a guide to its eventual placement.